-If you’re new to the game, here are a few of my best tips and ideas to help you (like me) market your startup – however small your budget may be.
+If you’re a startup founder who is new to the marketing game, here are a few of my best tips and ideas to help you market your startup – however small your budget may be.

 Break your goals down – make them smaller and more manageable